 Filter by “$tags” or “sales tags” to generate a report for a specific product, or a few different products of your choice.

-Filter sales by associated “!tags” or “action tags” here.
-This will help you focus on sales linked to a specific part of the business that the lead interacted with, such as an opt-in, Shopify store, checkout software, payment processor or any other software the lead interacts with.
+Filter reports to include data associated with a group of leads who have a specified tag here.
+This will help you focus on sales linked to a specific part of the business that the lead interacted with, such as an opt-in, Shopify store, checkout software, payment processor or any other software the lead interacts with by using “!tags”.

 This will remove sales from the report from any associated lead that has the “!tag” entered in this field.